increddibelly/ValheimPlus/README.md

 By default, the "BepInEx\config\valheim_plus.cfg" is created when you start your game or server the first time.

 The configuration of a older version of Valheim Plus will automatically be updated to a newer version.
-[Alternatively you can use this website](https://valheim-plus-config.web.app/) .

 When hosting a server, the server configuration file overwrites the client's configuration file on connect if you have the Server section and the serverSyncsConfig option enabled.